updated: May 8th, 2019

 Laboratory of Cellular And Molecular Neuroscience

-Two CIHR-funded positions are available immediately for enthusiastic graduate students and/or postdoctoral fellows with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.
+Three CIHR-funded positions are available immediately for enthusiastic graduate students/postdoctoral fellows with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.

-The first project will focus on an ongoing theme to understand the structure-function properties of ionotropic glutamate receptors.
-The successful applicant will use single-channel and macroscopic patch clamp techniques to tease apart the mechanism of channel activation in wildtype and mutant receptors.
+The first project will focus on the structure-function properties of ionotropic glutamate receptors.
+The successful applicant will use patch clamp techniques and atomic force microscopy to tease apart the mechanism of channel activation in wildtype and mutant receptors.
 This work will be part of a multilab collaboration with researchers using computational chemistry and structural biology.

 The second project will examine the signaling defects associated with Fragile X syndrome, a prominent neurodevelopmental disorder.
 The successful applicant will study neuronal circuit connectivity using single and multi-electrode recordings from acutely isolated brain tissue.
 Imaging and functional experiments will be collected simultaneously using a multiphoton microscope equipped with an electrophysiology rig.